XianJinLau/semiconductor-yield-analysis/README.md

 **5. Escalate LOT_0024 and 14nm ASIC / GPU lots for failure analysis**
 LOT_0024 (28nm FPGA, yield 0.310) is the worst-performing lot in the dataset.
 The 14nm ASIC and 14nm GPU lots rank consistently in the bottom tier of their peer groups.
 The ETCH_04 + LITHO_04 tool combination appears repeatedly across Critical lots on 14nm and 22nm.
 Recommend cross-referencing these lots with equipment maintenance logs and consumable change records to identify a common root cause.

+## Conclusion

+This project demonstrates an end-to-end analytical workflow applied to a semiconductor manufacturing context — from raw data profiling through SQL, to statistical modelling in Python, to an interactive multi-stakeholder Power BI dashboard.

+Across 1,250 wafers, 50 lots, and five technology nodes, three consistent findings emerge.
+First, **critical_dimension is the dominant yield driver** — confirmed independently by Pearson correlation (r = -0.653), boxplot separation (~5nm median difference between yield groups), and Random Forest feature importance (57.9%).
+This convergence across three analytical methods strengthens confidence in the finding beyond what any single method alone could provide.
+Second, **14nm exhibits a systemic yield suppression** affecting all five product types — a pattern that points to node-level process conditions rather than individual tool failures, and that would constitute a high-priority investigation item in a real production environment.
+Third, **tool variance is as important as tool average yield** — Watch-flagged tools with elevated std_yield represent a process stability risk that average-only rankings would miss entirely.

+The synthetic nature of the dataset imposes known limitations: the SPC-to-yield correlation is weaker than real production data would produce, model R² values are artificially inflated, and the 50-day date range prevents meaningful time-series analysis.
+These limitations are documented transparently throughout — not concealed — because accurate interpretation of analytical outputs is as important as the outputs themselves.

+Five engineering recommendations are prioritised by expected yield impact, covering tool qualification review, node-level process investigation, CD control tightening, OOC action protocols, and critical lot escalation.
+Together they form a structured action plan that translates analytical findings into operational next steps — the intended output of any engineering data analysis.

 ## Author